-Rough fish (except alligator gar and lake sturgeon) may be taken yearround by long bow, crossbow, compound bow, recurve bow or pneumatic air arrow launching device.
-Sport fish may not be taken with this gear.
+Rough fish (except alligator gar, lake sturgeon and pallid sturgeon) may be taken year-round by long bow, crossbow, compound bow, recurve bow or pneumatic air arrow launching device.
+There is a daily aggregate limit of 5 catfish.
+The 5-fish daily catfish limit also applies to Barren River Lake, Carr Creek Lake, Dewey Lake, Fishtrap Lake, Taylorsville Lake and Yatesville Lake.

 Arrows must have a barbed or retractable style point that has a line attached for retrieval.
-Catfish have a daily limit of 5 (in aggregate) and paddlefish and shovelnose sturgeon have a daily limit of 2.
-There is no limit on other rough fish.
 Bow fisherman may fish within 200 yards of a dam, except they cannot fish by boat in boat restricted areas.
 Bow fishing is prohibited on the Cumberland River below Wolf Creek Dam downstream to the Tennessee line, including Hatchery Creek and all tributaries for 1/2 mile upstream of their confluence with the Cumberland River.
 Bow fishing is also prohibited in Lake Carnico (Nicholas County), Carpenter Lake (Daviess County), Clear Creek Lake (Bath County), Greenbo Lake (Greenup County), and Lake Reba (Madison County).

 Persons using a bow and arrow for fishing must have the appropriate fishing license and may take rough fish from bank or boat.
 Bow anglers cannot sell paddlefish and shovelnose sturgeon or their roe taken by bow and arrow.
-Paddlefish, catfish and shovelnose sturgeon taken by bow and arrow must be taken into immediate possession and cannot be culled.
+Paddlefish, shovelnose sturgeon and catfish taken by bow and arrow must be taken into immediate possession and cannot be culled.
 Fish taken by bow must not be discarded on the bank.
 Bank disposal is littering and subject to a fine.